alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 For example, you can use player-premise-player triangles to place characters in tension.
 For example:

-<GM> Paladin, what is your quest?
+><GM> Paladin, what is your quest?

-<Paladin> I'm here to prevent the Necromancer from completing her spell.
+><Paladin> I'm here to prevent the Necromancer from completing her spell.

-<GM> Thief, what do you need to steal from the Necromancer?
+><GM> Thief, what do you need to steal from the Necromancer?

-<GM> Wizard, are you still friends with the Necromancer?
+><GM> Wizard, are you still friends with the Necromancer?
 Where did you first meet her?

-<GM> Fighter, who do you know who is a thrall of the Necromancer?
+><GM> Fighter, who do you know who is a thrall of the Necromancer?

 If you’d like a less contentious game, you can use also use triangles to make characters' objectives complement each other.
 For example:

-<GM> Druid, what troubles this land?
+><GM> Druid, what troubles this land?

-<Druid> The swamp dragon Poxtoxalis, who takes too much prey.
+><Druid> The swamp dragon Poxtoxalis, who takes too much prey.

-<GM> Fighter, why do you want to slay Poxtoxalis?
+><GM> Fighter, why do you want to slay Poxtoxalis?

-<GM> Thief, what have you stolen from Poxtoxalis?
+><GM> Thief, what have you stolen from Poxtoxalis?

-<GM> Ranger, what happened when you tried to hunt Poxtoxalis?
+><GM> Ranger, what happened when you tried to hunt Poxtoxalis?

-BEYOND DEATH’S DOOR LIES THE PREMISES: The Last Breath move is a killer feature of Dungeon World and in my experience players really respond to it.
+**BEYOND DEATH’S DOOR LIES THE PREMISES**: The Last Breath move is a killer feature of Dungeon World and in my experience players really respond to it.
 To showcase it, you need a great Death bargain, so let's make one here.

 Put on your evil GM cap and consider your premises.
 Think about what's going to happen if the characters don't intervene -- just like if you were creating an Impending Doom for an adventure front.
 If you haven't got any ideas, then just ask.
 "Paladin, why are you trying to seize the Book of Elite Summonings from the archmage Doorva?
 Why can't he be allowed to keep it?
 What is he going to do with it?"